NordicPlayground/TechDocs-style-guide/docs/capitalization.md

 * Do not use all lowercase as a stylistic choice.
 * Do not use internal capitalization (for example, *AutoScale* or *e-Book*) unless it is part of a brand name.
 * Do not capitalize the spelled-out form of an acronym unless it is a proper noun.

+### Emphasis methods

+Never use capitalization solely to emphasize words or create visual impact:

+* Use italic formatting for emphasis instead of capitals.
+  * Correct: "The firmware *must* be updated before proceeding."
+  * Incorrect: "The firmware MUST be updated before proceeding."
+* Reserve all-caps only for established acronyms and constants.
+  * Example: "The API returns an HTTP status code."
+  * Example: "Define MAX_BUFFER_SIZE in your configuration."

 ### Exceptions